South Sudanese medic wins top UN accolade

 “Atar’s work through decades of civil war and conflict is a shining example of profound humanity and selflessness which has seen thousands of lives, and countless men, women and children have been provided with a new chance to rebuild a future,’’ said Grandi.

-In 1997, as war ravaged Sudan’s Blue Nile State, Atar volunteered to work there, establishing his first hospital from scratch in Kurmuk.
+In 1997, as war-ravaged Sudan’s Blue Nile State, Atar volunteered to work there, establishing his first hospital from scratch in Kurmuk.

 He worked at the heart of a large-scale conflict, often under direct aerial bombing.